Mimosquera/Vaulted/README.md

-# Collecto
+# Vaulted

-Track and manage your collections.
-Cards, figures, games, music, manga — whatever you collect.
-Works offline, syncs when you're online.
+Track your collection.
+Cards, figures, vinyl, manga, games.
+Log what you own and share it with people who get it.

 ## Tech Stack